Japanese Car Sales Plunge In S. Korea As Trade Row Rages - UrduPoint

 Japanese Car Sales Plunge In S. Korea As Trade Row Rages

-Japanese automakers saw their vehicle sales in South Korea slump last month, industry data showed Monday, as South Koreans started boycotting their neighbours' goods amid an intensifying trade dispute between Seoul and Tokyo
+Japanese automakers saw sales in South Korea slump last month, industry data showed Monday, as President Moon Jae-in thanked his citizens for responding to the intensifying trade dispute with "one heart"

-Seoul, (UrduPoint / Pakistan Point News - 5th Aug, 2019 ):Japanese automakers saw their vehicle sales in South Korea slump last month, industry data showed Monday, as South Koreans started boycotting their neighbours' goods amid an intensifying trade dispute between Seoul and Tokyo.
+Seoul, (UrduPoint / Pakistan Point News - 5th Aug, 2019 ):Japanese automakers saw sales in South Korea slump last month, industry data showed Monday, as President Moon Jae-in thanked his citizens for responding to the intensifying trade dispute with "one heart".

 Japan in early July unveiled tough restrictions on exports crucial to tech titans such as Samsung, following a series of South Korean court rulings ordering Japanese firms to pay for forced labour during World War II.